 - Tax information not available.
 Individuals who filed a tax return, did not retain a copy, and whose information cannot be located by the IRS, must submit the following: - 1.
 Copies of all W-2's or an equivalent document; - 2.
 Documentation from the IRS or other relevant taxing authority that indicates that the individual's tax account information cannot be located; AND - 3.
 A signed statement that indicates that the individual did not retain a copy of his/her tax account information.
 Self-employed individuals must list their adjusted gross income and income taxes paid on the statement.
 Additional documentation of income may be requested. - W-2's not available.
 Individuals who are required to submit W-2's but did not keep a copy should request a duplicate from the employer who issued the original or from the government agency that issued the equivalent document. - Non-filers.
 Individuals who did not file a federal tax return for the requested year because they were not required to do so must provide copies of all W-2's for the requested year, a signed statement certifying that they have not filed and are not required to file, and a listing of the sources and amounts of income earned from work.
 For 2017-2018, individuals must provide confirmation of non-filing from the IRS or other relevant taxing authority dated on or after October 1 of the year that the FAFSA is available.
+Effective 2018-2019, individuals other than dependent students must provide confirmation of non-filing from the IRS or other relevant taxing authority dated on or after October 1 of the year that the FAFSA is available.
 Effective 2018-2019, individuals other than dependent students must provide confirmation of non-filing from the IRS or other relevant taxing authority dated on or after October 1 of the year that the FAFSA is available. - IRS identity theft.
-Individuals who were a victim of IRS tax-related identity theft must submit the following: - A Tax Return DataBase View (TRDBV) transcript or equivalent document obtained from the IRS's Identity Protection Specialized Unit at 1-800-908-4490; AND - 2.
+Individuals who were a victim of IRS tax-related identity theft must submit the following: - 1.
+A Tax Return DataBase View (TRDBV) transcript or equivalent document obtained from the IRS's Identity Protection Specialized Unit at 1-800-908-4490; AND - 2.
 A signed and dated statement by the tax filer indicating that he or she was a victim of IRS tax-related identity theft of which the IRS has been made aware - Foreign tax returns and wage statements.
 Individuals who filed a foreign income tax return must provide a transcript (obtained at no cost) of the foreign tax return from the country's central government taxing authority, along with an English translation (if the return is not in English).
 If a transcript cannot be obtained at no cost, a signed copy of the original income tax return may be provided.
 Individuals who did not file and were not required to file a tax return, for whom W-2's are requested, may be required to provide a copy of the wage and tax statement from the foreign taxing authority. - Family support.
 Confirmation of a family's ability to provide sufficient financial support for the number of household family members reported